Timmy-Bergkvist/hiking-sweden/README.md

 The index site section contains three clickable options and a map:

 - Search
-  - This is the first section the use will see.
+  - This is the first section the user will see.
     When clicking the search text a search box will be visible for the user.
-    In this box can the user search for lokations and select different category. which will appear on the map and will be viewed as pins in the results box.
+    In this box can the user search for lokations and select different categories. which will appear on the map and will be viewed as pins in the results box.
     In mobile view the result box will not be visible.

 - Notes
   - When clicking the notes text a notepad will be visible for the user.
 The user can take notes from the locations they want to visit.
-There is an option to save and delit notes.
+There is an option to save and delete notes.
     The files will then be stored in the local host.

 - Contact
   - When clicking the contact a contact-us form will be visible for the user.
 The user can send a request or ask for questions that they will have answered.
-    When the user sends a request, the web page will be reloaded to its starting point which is the search section.

 - Map
   - The map is visible all the time.
 On the map will there be some pre selected areas for hiking trails and